Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

+\end{definition} It is a minor technicality in Definition \ref{Def:SupportRank} that any $\Pb$-null set that adversely influences the dimension of the unconstrained subspace can be removed from $\Delta$; this is tacitly understood.

+Observe that if $\CL_{i}$ contains only the trivial subspace, then the support rank is actually equal to Helly's dimension $d$.
+On the other hand, if $\CL_{i}$ contains more than the trivial subspace, then the support rank becomes strictly less than $d$.

-\begin{proof} First, note that $\CL_{i}$ is always non-empty, because for every $x\in\BX$ and every $\de\in \Delta$ the level set $F_{i}(x,\de)$ includes the origin by its definition in \eqref{Equ:LevelSets}, and therefore $\CL_{i}$ contains (at least) the trivial subspace $\{0\}$.
+\begin{proposition}[Well-Definedness of Unconstrained Subspace] The collection $\CL_{i}$ contains a unique maximal element $L_{i}$ in the set-inclusion sense, \ie $L_{i}$ contains all other elements of $\CL_{i}$ as subsets. \end{proposition} \begin{proof} First, note that $\CL_{i}$ is always non-empty, because for every $x\in\BX$ and every $\de\in \Delta$ the level set $F_{i}(x,\de)$ includes the origin by its definition in \eqref{Equ:LevelSets}.
+Therefore $\CL_{i}$ contains (at least) the trivial subspace $\{0\}$.